cross icon

 Many people think of crowdfunding platforms as just being donation-based, but some platforms also offer reward-based, equity-based, and debt-based crowdfunding models.

-• Reward-based crowdfunding: allows investors to contribute to a project idea in return for a product.
-E.g. some of the most successful projects on Kickstarter, a leading crowdfunding platform, usually offered products to early investors
+• Reward-based crowdfunding: Allows investors to contribute to a project idea in return for a product.
+E.g. some of the most successful projects on Kickstarter, a leading crowdfunding platform, usually offer products to early investors.

 Crowdfunding: Challenges and Solutions